 The way this scam works is that some people (who really have nothing better to do) sit in an internet cafe, sending out thousands of generic emails to a list of recipients that they either stole or bought somewhere.
 The email content varies and can sometimes be quite convincing and official-looking.

 Customs won’t email you.
 They will generally send you a letter because they know the delivery address.
-If you are expecting valuable packages by post or by courier, check the tracking information before you pay anything.
+If you expect valuable packages by post or by courier, check the tracking information before you pay anything.
 You can even call customs yourself – find their official number first using their official website in your country.